- Dear Customer

 In Bus Éireann, we strongly believe in providing a friendly, effective, value-for-money and safe service to all our customers and treat everyone with due care and consideration.
 We recognise the diversity of our customers and the importance of meeting their varied needs.

 Over the last number of years, we have introduced many new routes and enhanced existing services.
-In addition, through funding from the National Transport Authority, and our own resources, we will be introducing more than 80 new vehicles to our fleet in 2012 that will enhance customer comfort and increase capacity on many of our services.
+In addition, through funding from the National Transport Authority, and our own resources, we have introduced new state of the art, higher-capacity fleet on many of our routes to enhance customer comfort and increase capacity on many of our services.

 The primary focus of Bus Éireann is consistent improvement in every sphere of the company and its operations.
 The company has made significant progress in improving customer services in recent years.